OscarVelandia/learning-nextjs/README.md

 # Important Data about next.js

-This notes are the result of do [this tutorial](https://nextjs.org/learn/basics/create-nextjs-app) with some modifications like add SASS and TypeScript.
+This notes are the result of having done [this tutorial](https://nextjs.org/learn/basics/create-nextjs-app) with some modifications like add SASS and TypeScript.

-## Routing
+## General routing
 In Next.js the routing is made taking the **pages** folder structure as the source of truth, their functioning is pretty simple, if we need a file in the route:

 * *domainName.com/posts/first-post* the file needs to be called `first-posts.js` and will be placed in *pages/posts*